cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 # What every developer should know about the Deno third party module registry

 The Deno third-party registry is is a place for Deno developers to publish their Deno-compatible ESM modules.
-It is in essence the Deno equivalent of npm.
+It is in essence the Deno equivalent of the npm package manager.

 The data in the third-party registry is used as content for the [Deno Third Party Modules page](https://deno.land/x) and linked pages.
 Each module on that page's list links to a page providing module details including documentation, version information and source code.